 11. What gel nail polish light would you recommend?

 I’ve tried out both of Red Carpet Manicure’s lights.
-I would not recommend this battery powered UV light ($20); it takes up to three minutes to cure a single layer of dark colored polish, which is frustrating, and you have to time it yourself.
+I would not recommend their battery powered UV light ($25 at drugstore.com); it takes up to three minutes to cure a single layer of dark colored polish, which is frustrating, and you have to time it yourself.
 I bought this because it was inexpensive, but ended up selling it.
-I now own this plug-in LED light ($50), which is more powerful and superior.
-It cures any layer in 45 seconds, and the light has a timer so it turns off after 45 seconds.
-I would recommend this one if you need just a lamp, and not a starter kit.
+I now own the plug-in LED lamp ($50 at drugstore.com), which is more powerful.
+It cures any layer in 45 seconds, and the light has a timer so it turns off after 45 seconds – very easy to use!

 I haven’t tried any of the other available lights, but based on reading about the specifications:

-The SensatioNail light (around $50 for starter kit, light not sold separately) looks great – it’s an LED light with a 60 second timer that beeps at 30 seconds.
+The SensatioNail light (around $50 for starter kit or $30 for the lamp only) looks great – it’s an LED light with a 60 second timer that beeps at 30 seconds.
 With the caveat that I have not tried this, I would recommend this lamp if you are in the market for a starter kit, because the lamp looks good and it’s the least expensive one out there.

 Sally Hansen Insta-Gel Strips Starter Kit ($30) includes a mini lamp that cures one finger at a time.
 That sounds like a giant pain, and I would absolutely avoid, avoid, avoid!
 (Note that any lamp can cure the SH insta-gel strips)